jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/bai.md

 * AI continuously listen to events to correlate and derive business context to actionable insight in real time
 * Deliver visibility, apply analytics or machine learning algorithms that add intelligence to the platform and provide guidance to knowledge workers and business owners.
-* **Detect** The insights engine builds a 360° view of the business to correlate events in-context, derives insights by applying analytics and detect business-relevant situations by applying rules, CEP and ML.
+* **Detect**: the insights engine builds a 360° view of the business to correlate events in-context, derives insights by applying analytics and detect business-relevant situations by applying rules, CEP and ML.
-* Business owners keep contorl when automation fails
+* Business owners keep control when automation fails
 * Able to fully explain and account for its observations, correlations and actions
 * Self-driving automations leapfrog traditional automation of tasks and workflow, by triggering actions based on insights and their impact on objectives and KPIs and automates across Business and IT silos